kmaida/messageboard/README.md

 * Support for generating signed [Json Web Tokens](https://docs.auth0.com/jwt) to call your APIs and **flow the user identity** securely.
 * Analytics of how, when and where users are logging in.
 * Pull data from other sources and add it to the user profile, through [JavaScript rules](https://docs.auth0.com/rules).

-## Create a Free Auth0 Account

-1. Go to [Auth0](https://auth0.com) and click Sign Up.
-2. Use Google, GitHub, or Microsoft Account to log in.

 ## Issue Reporting